Mehmteren/Mehmteren/README.md

 **4th year Computer Engineering Student - Selçuk University**

-I am a 4th year student at Selçuk University, Department of Computer Engineering.
-I do projects on deep learning and machine learning.
+I am a 4th year student at Selcuk University, Department of Computer Engineering.
+I have worked on projects on deep learning and machine learning.
+I have written projects using monolithic and microservice architecture.
+I am currently actively developing projects using microservice architecture.
 I also have experience in image processing, database programming and cloud systems.

 - 📍 I live in Bursa
 - 📧 You can reach me at [erenmhmt16@gmail.com](mailto:erenmhmt16@gmail.com)
 - 🔗 [LinkedIn](https://www.linkedin.com/in/mehmet-eren-48644128b/)
-- 💼 I am currently working on high-accuracy lung dysfunctional zone detection
 - 🤝 I am open to collaboration on open source projects

 ---